 For our Seaberry Moisturizer, we choose to use nourishing organic shea butter and coconut oil to retain hydration and softness in skin.

-Blend of ingredients you’ll often see in perfumes, shampoos, cosmetics, and skin care.
+Fragrances are classified as a blend of ingredients you’ll often see in perfumes, shampoos, cosmetics, and skin care meant to give formulas a certain aroma.
 Fragrance can hide more than unwanted odors; it can serve as an umbrella term to hide other unwanted, unlisted ingredients.
 The Fair Packaging and Labeling Act does not force companies to disclose their “trade secrets”, making fragrances the biggest cause of cosmetic contact dermatitis according to the American Academy of Dermatology.

 We use organic essential oils of bergamot, cedarwood, vetiver, sage, and lavender to give Puristry its distinctive herbal aroma.
 No sneaky mystery scents here!